boricsk/hobby-projects/README.md

 > This project has been created by based on the taxi trips in Chicago.
 The data source is the Chicago data center free API.

 - Electric energy consumption
-> This project has been created by based on the Electricity free API data.
+> This project has been created by based on the Electricity free API data to extract the daily power consumption and production.

 - Air crash data visualization based on the NTSB database (Planned).
 > Create a visualization dashboards and notebooks from the NTSB database.